leodip/uk-international-keyboard-for-chromebook/README.md

 # UK International keyboard for Chromebook (with dead keys)

-I wrote this extension to allow the use of accents (or diacritical marks) when using a UK keyboard in a Chromebook.
+I wrote this extension to allow the use of accents (or diacritical marks) when using a UK keyboard in Chromebook.
 For example:

 á é ã ç à ü ê